BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, but include a light jacket or sweater for cooler evenings, especially in the desert or mountains.
-Comfortable walking shoes are non-negotiable, as you'll be doing a lot of exploring on foot.
-Sunscreen, a hat, and sunglasses are also essential year-round.
+Pack light, breathable clothing, but include a light jacket or sweater, even in summer.
+Evenings can get surprisingly cool, especially in the desert or mountains.
+Comfortable walking shoes are non-negotiable, as you'll be doing a lot of exploring on foot through medinas and ancient cities.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.